MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/macros-productivity-automation.md

 Perform the following steps to create a macro to open a case from a conversation:
 1. Add the **Open a new form to create a record** action with the following attributes:
-    - The Subject field is populated using a data parameter that retrieves the conversation.
+    - Subject: Conversation retrieved using a data parameter.
       - **Attribute Name**: subject
       - **Attribute Value**: Follow up with `$(customerName)`
-    - The Description field is populated with a combination of a text string and the customer email address retrieved via oData query.
+    - Description: Combination of a text string and the customer email address retrieved via oData query.
       - **Attribute Name**: Description
       -  **Attribute Value**: Review customer email: `{$odata.contact.emailaddress1.?$filter=contactid eq '{customerRecordid}'}`
-   - The Regarding field is populated with the customer record.
+   - Regarding: Customer record.
       - **Attribute Name**: regardingobjectid
       -  **Attribute Value**: `${customerRecordid}`
       - **Attribute Name**: regardingobjectidtype